 Municipal waste in defined as all wastes generated on the territory of the municipality, that originate in the activities of natural persons, with the exception of wastes formed on the premises of legal persons or natural persons authorized to operate a business.
-The activity data constitute the output of the Waste Management Information System (WMIS) operated for the Ministry of the Environment by the Water Research Institute - Centre of Waste Management.
-Date on waste for the years in question were obtained from the waste records provided by the individual district authorities in CR in accord with MoE Decree No. 338/1997 Coll., on details of waste management, and the Methodical Instruction of the Waste Department of MŽP CR on keeping records of waste and reporting of waste.
-Relevant values for Tier 1 calculations are given in Table 8.2.
-Illustration of present waste management practices in the Czech Republic in shown in Table 8.3 (Environmental Statistical Yearbook, 2003).
+The activity data constitute the output of the Waste Management Information System (WMIS) operated for the Ministry of Environment by the Water Research Institute - Centre of Waste Management.
+Date on waste for the years in question were obtained from the waste records provided by the individual district authorities in CR in accord with ME Decree No. 338 / 1997 Coll., on details of waste management, and the Methodical Instruction of the Waste Department of ME CR on keeping records of waste and reporting of waste.
+Relevant values for Tier 1 calculations are given in Tab.
+8.2.
+Illustration of present waste management practices in the Czech Republic in shown in Tab.
+8.3 (Environmental Statistical Yearbook, 2003, 2005).
 The calculation also took into account the fact that a certain amount of the biogas produced is burned or destroyed by targeted bio-oxidation.
-The detailed procedure is described in studies (Straka, 2001; Havránek, 2001), where the factors employed is taken from the IPCC methodology [3, 8] in relation to the nationally specific factors as given in Table 8.4.
+The detailed procedure is described in studies (Straka, 2001; Havránek, 2001), where the factors employed is taken from the IPCC methodology [3, 8] in relation to the nationally specific factors as given in refs.
+(Straka, 2001; Havránek, 2001).
+A survey of the parameters required for the calculation is given in Tab.
+8.4.